Home > HSRP Questions 2

 Question 5

-A. Define the encapsulation type.
+A. Define the encapsulation type

-B. Define the standby router.
+B. Define the standby router

-C. Define the standby IP address.
+C. Define the IP address

-D. Enable the standby priority.
+D. Enable the standby mode

 Question 6